LambdaTest/documentation/docs/smartui-with-gitlab.md

 - Select your required template for CI/CD workflow file.
 For the demo we are using the Test template.
 - Now, write your workflow YAML file.
 Here is the sample file for your reference.
-- Commit this yaml file in your repository and make the required changes in your code to automatically trigger the pipleine.
+- Commit this yaml file in your repository and make the required changes in your code to automatically trigger the pipeline.

 ```yaml reference title=".gitlab-ci.yml"
 https://github.com/amanchopra1905/smartui-ci-cd-integrations/blob/gitlab/.gitlab-ci.yml